 Research and development intensity and innovation are low in Italy and public-private collaboration remains weak.
 Business research and development intensity in Italy was 0.67 % in 2013, against an EU average of 1.29 %.
 Public sector research and development intensity is also at a significantly lower level than the EU average (0.54 % instead of 0.72 % in 2013.
 This is also because Italy has been cutting its public research and development budget at a higher rate than the overall public budget (the share of research and development in government expenditure fell to 1.02 % from 1.32 % in 2007).
 At the same time, Italy's weak innovation performance is not able to contribute to the renewal of the economic fabric, in particular in terms of fast-growing innovative firms and employment in knowledge-intensive activities.
-Italy also has an only modest level of public-private cooperation in research development and public-private scientific copublications are well below EU average (33.4 coLimited steps were taken in 2014.
+Italy also has an only modest level of public-private cooperation in research development and public-private scientific copublications are well below EU average (33.4 copublication for million population in Italy vs. 52.8 for the EU).
+(71) Public research and development financed by business represents only 0.014 % of GDP (EU: 0.051 %).
+In Italy, public-private cooperation occurs on an ad-hoc and sporadic basis in the absence of well-developed networks and formal structures.
+The low research and development activity is both a consequence and a factor of Italy's relative specialisation in low-to-medium technology products and weigh on the non-price competitiveness of the economy (see Section 2.2.3).

+Limited steps were taken in 2014.
 First, Italian authorities launched a new research development tax credit for all types of businesses investing in research and development and released all secondary regulations needed to make the measures included in the start-up law operational.
-The tax credit is however temporary (2015-19) in continuity with past experiences, whose effectiveness was weakened by their frequent changes, temporal character and low predictability.
+The tax credit is however temporary (2015-19), in continuity with past experiences whose frequent changes, temporal character and predictability have weakened effectiveness.
 Second, a growing share of public research and innovation funding was distributed on the basis of performance indicators and some barriers to the recruitment of full and associate professors were removed.
 Finally, measures to facilitate innovative firms' access to the credit market and to innovative financial instruments, such as equity crowd-funding (see Section 2.2.4) will also help.
 While these measures are likely to improve efficiency in resource allocation and might to some extent help leverage private research and innovation investment, the overall underfinancing of research and innovation activities, the weak public-private collaboration, and the continued lack of effective and timely policy implementation remain problematic.